 The problem is that not only does China dominate the production of rare earths, it also leads the field in extraction.
-For example, when Japan buys rare earth minerals from countries other than China, it still has to pay Chinese factories to extract the pure metal because most of the technology for refinement is only produced in China.
-All of this wouldn't be an issue if China was keen to sell.
-But, increasingly, it isn't.
+For example, when Japan buys rare earth minerals from countries other than China, it still has to pay Chinese factories to extract the pure metal because most of the technology for refinement is only found in China.
 Over the last seven years, China has reduced the amount of rare earths available for export by some 40%.
+Beijing has maintained that the export cuts are in line with sustainable development.
+Illegal mining practices and over-exporting rare earths have hurt China's environment and depleted its resources.
+It's time other countries share the burden of mining the metals, it says.

 As China's industries begin to consume most of its own rare earth production, Toyota and other companies are seeking to secure reliable reserves for themselves.
-It was reported last year that Japanese firms are showing strong interest in a Canadian rare earth site under development at Thor Lake in the Northwest Territories.
+Toyota has looked at rare earth possibilities in Canada and Vietnam.
+At the same time, the Japanese have started accumulating stock-piles in response to China's export cuts.

 There is no viable rare earth substitute.
+Other metals have been tested, but they don't work.
 Scientists have had some success in reducing the amount of rare earths needed in products, but not enough.
 Efforts being made to reuse and recycle the many tonnes of rare earth metals currently thrown away (in discarded mobile phones, hard drives, and so on) are unlikely to make a difference on their own.
 Even if any of these initiatives do eventually succeed, new mines still take years to build.